 Real battleships, 18th century figureheads, unique models and an underwater tunnel with a genuine wreck.
 Experience Swedish naval history at the Naval Museum.
-For children we have Dunder’s deck and a sailors’ workshop.
+For children there is Dunder’s deck and a sailors’ workshop.
 Free admission for children up to 18.
+The new submarine hall opens in june 2014!

 Karlskrona Porcelain Museum

-At Karlskrona Porcelain manufactured during the years 1918 - 1968 beautifully feldspar porcelain designed by famous artists such as Edward Hald, Percy, Alf Jarnestad, Sven Erik Skawonius and others.
-In parts of the old factory building, a large part of production is shown in contemporary environments.
+Karlskrona Porcelain factory, manufactured beautifully feldspar porcelain, during the years 1918-1968, designed by famous artists such as Edward Hald, Percy, Alf Jarnestad, Sven Erik Skawonius and others.
+In parts of the old factory building, a large part of the production is shown in contemporary environments.

 Albinsson & Sjöberg’s Car Museum